 Children’s Cancer Therapy Development Institute (CC-TDI): http://cc-tdi.org, a non-profit biotech company dedicated to bringing therapies to children with cancer from the most promising research.
-CC-TDI is a collaboration between families, scientists, advocates, and children’s cancer organizations, located in Portland, OR, Scientific Director Charles Keller, MD., and Development Liaison and co-Founder Jonathan Agin.
+CC-TDI is a collaboration between families, scientists, advocates, and children’s cancer organizations, located in Portland, OR, Scientific Director Dr. Charles Keller

 Visit also: http://www.justonemoreday.org, http://www.dipg.net , or http://www.thecurestartsnow.org for the latest in DIPG research. http://www.reflectionsofgrace.org remains a steadfast support of families facing a DIPG diagnosis.

 We are on the threshold of discovery as more awareness is raised for the urgent need for research for the invariably terminal DIPG.